Julia-Agasaro/Blog/README.md

 # Description

-This is an application that allows a user to create a pitch depending on a certain category and add pitch content.
-A user can also be able to comment and vote on another user's pitches.
+This is an application that allows a user to create a blog and add Blog content.
+A user can also be able to comment  on another user's Blogs.
+A writer is able to Delete and Update His/Her blogs.

 # Technologies Used